Research and Public Service Centers

 The Business and Economic Research Center tracks economic activity in middle Tennessee and provides research products to clients in government, the private sector, and not-for-profit organizations.
 The center’s publications and presentations help keep the public informed about economic activity in Tennessee.

-The mission of the Middle Tennessee State University Center for Economic Education is to develop the K-12 students of Tennessee to have the knowledge, understanding, and skills to make informed economic choices as consumers, workers, and citizens in a global economy.
+The mission of the Middle Tennessee State University Tennessee Council on Economic and Free Enterprise Education is to develop the K-12 students of Tennessee to have the knowledge, understanding, and skills to make informed economic choices as consumers, workers, and citizens in a global economy.

 The Center grew out of recognition of a need to have an organized approach to implementing energy efficiency activities on campus designed to improve facilities and provide educational opportunities for students and the professional community.
 The Center has developed a three point concept to promote energy efficiency and environmental awareness and stewardship: the 3 C's are CAMPUS, CLASSROOM, and COMMUNITY.